Seattle Storm vs. Chicago Sky: Betting Trends, Record ATS, Home/Road Splits

 Storm Season Stats

-- In 2023, the Storm are second-worst in the league offensively (78.3 points scored per game) and sixth defensively (83 points allowed).
+- In 2023, the Storm are second-worst in the WNBA offensively (78.6 points scored per game) and eighth on defense (83.8 points conceded).

-- On the glass, Seattle is fifth in the WNBA in rebounds (34.7 per game).
-It is the worst in rebounds allowed (36.2 per game).
+- Seattle is fifth in the league in rebounds per game (34.8) and worst in rebounds allowed (36.2).

-- Seattle is the second-worst squad in the WNBA in turnovers per game (14.3) and fifth in turnovers forced (13.4).
+- Seattle is ninth in the WNBA in turnovers per game (14.1) and sixth in turnovers forced (13.1).

-- Defensively, Seattle is seventh in the league in 3-pointers allowed per game at 7.6.
-It is ninth in 3-point percentage conceded at 35.4%.
+- Seattle is seventh in the WNBA in 3-pointers conceded (7.6 per game) and ninth in 3-point percentage defensively (35.6%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.